 Students learn and apply aspects of the knowledge and skills of the discipline (thinking, experimentation, problem-solving and research skills), understand how it works and how it may impact society.
-They develop their sense of wonder and curiosity about life; respect for all living things and the environment; understanding of biological systems, concepts, theories and models; appreciation of how biological knowledge has developed over time and continues to develop; a sense of how biological knowledge influences society.
+They develop their sense of wonder and curiosity about life: respect for all living things and the environment; understanding of biological systems, concepts, theories and models: appreciation of how biological knowledge has developed over time and continues to develop; a sense of how biological knowledge influences society.

-Students plan and carry out fieldwork, laboratory and other research investigations; interpret evidence; use sound, evidencebased arguments creatively and analytically when evaluating claims and applying biological knowledge; and communicate biological understanding, findings, arguments and conclusions using appropriate representations, modes and genres.
+Students plan and carry out fieldwork, laboratory and other research investigations; interpret evidence: use sound, evidencebased arguments creatively and analytically when claims and evaluating applying biological communicate knowledge: and biological understanding, findings, arguments and conclusions using appropriate representations, modes and genres.